 Trinidad · C. chinense

-Trinidad Perfume originates from Trinidad and Tobago, where the broader regional pepper tradition has long produced both scorching and sweet C. chinense varieties side by side.
+Trinidad Perfume originates from Trinidad and Tobago, where the broader regional pepper tradition has long produced both scorching and sweet Capsicum chinense varieties side by side.
 The island's culinary culture prizes aromatic peppers in sauces, marinades, and fresh preparations, and the Trinidad Perfume fits squarely into that tradition.

 Selection